Trend

 About

 Alice started as graduate Planner at DDB and after a glamourous two years of Fast-Fit tyres and cheap credit a career crisis ensued, and she joined the world of Fine Art.
 Although fun, she realised that selling ugly art to oligarchs wasn’t a sensible life choice so returned to ad land.
-Since then, she has worked on brands as diverse as, Boots, MoneySupermarket, Cancer Research UK, Vodafone, C&A, and Hugo Boss fragrances, but a particular highlight was developing the GREAT Britain Campaign which gave her a window into the inner workings of Downing Street.
-Since joining Lucky Generals in 2017 Alice has led the strategy across a range of clients including Co-op and most recently Virgin Atlantic.
+Since then, she has worked on brands as diverse as, Boots, MoneySupermarket, Cancer Research UK, Vodafone, C&A, and Hugo Boss fragrances.
+A particular highlight was developing the GREAT Britain Campaign which gave her a window into the inner workings of Downing Street.
+Alice is a mighty mind at Lucky Generals, currently in the cockpit on Virgin Atlantic.

 Related Tags